Azure/azure-sdk-for-js/design/experimental-new-features-in-modular.md

 ## Background

-As the Azure SDK for JavaScript continues to evolve, it is important for us to have a dedicated space to ship experimental features within our own client or language.
+As the Azure SDK for JavaScript continues to evolve, it is important for us to have a dedicated space to ship experimental/preview features for service team or for our own client or language.
 By providing a separate subpath export for experimental features alongside with the regular release of Modular, we can gather valuable feedback from our customers who have tried these new features.
 This approach enables us to receive early insights and iterate on the experimental features while ensuring that our mainline releases remain stable and reliable.

 ## Questions